sq-key - Man Page

 sq key expire

-Changes expiration times.
+Change expiration times.

 sq key revoke

-Revokes a certificate.
+Revoke a certificate.

-Creates a revocation certificate for the certificate.
+Creates a revocation certificate for a certificate.

 `sq key revoke` respects the reference time set by the top-level `--time` argument.
-When set, it uses the specified time instead of the current time, when determining what keys are valid, and it sets the revocation certificate's creation time to the reference time instead of the current time.
+When set, it uses the specified time instead of the current time when determining what keys are valid, and it sets the revocation certificate's creation time to the reference time instead of the current time.

 sq key userid

-Manages User IDs.
+Manage User IDs.

 sq key subkey

-Add new subkeys to an existing key.
+Add new subkeys to an existing certificate, change their expiration, and revoke them.

-sq key extract-cert
+sq key approvals

 sq key adopt

-Binds keys from one certificate to another.
+Bind keys from one certificate to another.

 Examples